dotnet/docs-maui/docs/user-interface/controls/carouselview/populate-data.md

 The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.CarouselView> includes the following properties that define the data to be displayed, and its appearance:

 - `ItemsSource`, of type `IEnumerable`, specifies the collection of items to be displayed, and has a default value of `null`.
-- `ItemTemplate`, of type `DataTemplate`, specifies the template to apply to each item in the collection of items to be displayed.
+- `ItemTemplate`, of type <xref:Microsoft.Maui.Controls.DataTemplate>, specifies the template to apply to each item in the collection of items to be displayed.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that the properties can be targets of data bindings.